temporal-community/durable-mcp/README.md

 The implementation of the `get_forecast` tool includes a 10 second sleep between the two HTTP requests.
 Experiment with the following:
 - Run it with no firewall rules
 - Add the firewall rules and enable the firewall
 - Disable the firewall, accept the MCP tool execution and then enable the firewall within 10 seconds.
-Disable the firewall on the 11th second and see what happens (spoiler: it still fails).
+Disable the firewall on the 11th second and see what happens.

 ### Using `pfctl` on a Mac